-Daynamica can be used to capture individual daily activity data in a wide variety of settings.
+Daynamica can be used to capture individual daily time use and well-being data in a wide variety of settings.
 This page provides some examples of how our clients have been using our services.

 Measuring logistic toxicity in cancer treatment